ComradDoge/DogeEU4/README.md

 - Champagne good no longer exists on the map and is just wine, also added a bit more wine.
 - Indigenous Ideas are now counted as government type ideas and therefore part of ADM category.
 - Fixed Northern German Confederation not getting some government mechanics (if you have the DLC).
+- Fixed some religions not having/working rebels that allow you to change religion if you do it through them.
 - Jewish proper replaced Samaritan/Karaite due to having a unique mechanic while the others being false choices taking up space.
 - Disabled most Japanese formables except the standard Japan and Ikko Ikki due to them not providing much due to lack of identity.
 Might rework them later.